mumoshu/okra/README.md

 - Run `argocd cluster add` on the new cluster and either (1) create a new ArgoCD `Application` custom resource per cluster or (2) let ArgoCD `ApplicationSet` custom resource to auto-deploy onto the clusters
 - Use Okra's `ClusterSet` to auto-import EKS clusters to ArgoCD and use `ApplicationSet` to auto-deploy

+See [Argocd cluster add - Argo CD - Declarative GitOps CD for Kubernetes](https://argo-cd.readthedocs.io/en/stable/user-guide/commands/argocd_cluster_add/) for more information on the `argocd cluster add` command.

+Also see [argoproj-labs/applicationset](https://github.com/argoproj-labs/applicationset) for more information on ArgoCD `ApplicationSet` and the controller.

 #### Auto-Deploy with ApplicationSet and ClusterSet

 Assuming your Okra instance has access to AWS EKS and STS APIs, you can use Okra's `ClusterSet` custom resources to